 The One Biceps Exercise Wasting Your Time — and 3 to Try Instead

-Get the most out of your biceps workout and skip the barbell curls.
+Get the most out of your biceps workout with standing dumbbell curls.

-Whether you're looking to build strength or just want to look better in a tank top (or both), you won't want to skimp on biceps exercises.
-But doing the right moves is just as beneficial as filling your upper-body workout with tons of biceps supersets — if not moreso.
+If you're looking to build arm strength, you won't want to skimp on biceps exercises.
+But doing the right moves is just as beneficial as filling your upper-body workout with tons of biceps supersets — if not more so.

 Advertisement

-To get the most out of your upper-body workouts, skip the barbell curl and opt for a standing dumbbell curl, incline curl and/or spider curl to strengthen and sculpt your biceps.
+To get the most out of your upper-body workouts, skip the barbell curl and opt for a standing dumbbell curl, incline curl and spider curl to strengthen and sculpt your biceps.

 Video of the Day